Cookie Run: OvenBreak

 Rebel Cookie Effects

 A spritesheet of the effects for Rebel Cookie, a Cookie from LINE/Kakao Cookie Run.
-In said game, Snow Sugar Cookie's Snowflake Jelly's sprite was stored in Rebel Cookie's effect spritesheet.
-However, in Cookie Run: OvenBreak, said Snowflake Jelly recieved it's own sprite sheet later on with the introduction of Snow Sugar Cookie's Magic Candy.
+In said game, Snow Sugar Cookie's Snow Blossom Jelly sprite was stored in Rebel Cookie's effect spritesheet.
+However, in Cookie Run: OvenBreak, said Snow Blossom Jelly recieved it's own sprite sheet later on with the introduction of Snow Sugar Cookie's Magic Candy.
 However, the Rebel Cookie effect sprite sheet remains in the files despite being redundant.

 Bean Drop Duo Effects